Module extensions.string

 Returns a new string with both sides padded with

-characters long.Multi-byte padding will not overshoot
+patternor spaces until the string isfinal_lencharacters long.Multi-byte padding will not overshoot

 - str string